Breaking of axial symmetry in excited heavy nuclei as identified in Giant Dipole Resonance data: Strength functions for isovector electric dipole and additional modes

 \subsection{Electric dipole strength below the IVGDR}

 A low energy dipole mode was predicted to be formed by E3 strength coupled to low energy quadrupole modes \cite{bo57}.
-In many even-even nuclei rather strong photon absorption into $1^-$-levels with $1 {\rm MeV} < E_x < 4 {\rm MeV}$ has been observed \cite{kn95} and a correlation of $E_x$ to the sum of the excitation energies of the low collective $2^+$ and $3^-$-modes was established.
-A systematic dependence of this dipole strength on $A$ and $Z$ has not been registered, probably due to possibly destructive interference between different contributions \cite{an01}.
-A functional dependence proposed for the $2^+\times 3^-$-mode from theoretical arguments \cite{bo57} was further specified \cite{ko05, kn06} and the B(E1)-values used here are in the range of observations in nuclei of various degrees of deformation.
-Photon scattering studies show similar strength for odd and even nuclei \cite{kn95}, but fragmentation away from closed shells and especially in odd nuclei cannot be excluded; it may cause a missing of small strength components.
-To estimate the influence of this low energy dipole mode on the photon emission we approximate it by a Gaussian distribution with parameters listed in Table ~\ref{tab1}.
-The centroid energy $E_{qo}$ is taken as the sum of the energy of the 1st $2^+$-level \cite{ra01} and the corresponding value for the octupole ($3^-$) excitation \cite{ki80}; theoretical approximations for exotic nuclei are available \cite{de10, ro11}.
+In many even-even nuclei rather strong photon absorption into $1^-$-levels with $1 {\rm MeV} < E_x < 4 {\rm MeV}$ has been observed \cite{kn95}.
+As a correlation of $E_x$ to the sum of the excitation energies of the low collective $2^+$ and $3^-$-modes and similar strength for odd and even nuclei was observed, this phonon coupling mode is considered well established \cite{kn95}.
+These photon scattering studies revealed fragmentation away from closed shells and especially in odd nuclei; it may cause a non-observation of small-strength components.
+To estimate the centroid energy $E_{qo}$ the sum energy of the 1st $2^+$-level \cite{ra01} and the corresponding value for the octupole ($3^-$) excitation \cite{ki80}; for exotic nuclei theoretical approximations are available \cite{de10, ro11}. \\